7 ways to increase sales in your company on Small Business Saturday — and every day

 4. Focus on what you do best

 Small businesses can often connect with their customers and give them individualized attention that larger retailers can’t or don’t take the time to do.
-They can create gift guides for shoppers, suggest ideas and give customers tips on how to use their products.
+They can create gift guides for shoppers, suggest ideas in person and give customers ideas for how to use their products.

 5. Do your part to boost business

-customize, or they can use the standard “Shop Small” materials through American Express’ website: https://www.americanexpress.com/us/ small-business/shop-small/.
+can customize or use the standard “Shop Small” materials through American Express’ website: www.americanexpress.com/us/smallbusiness/shop-small.

 Many local chambers of commerce also have requested the “Shop Small” swag and will provide it to members.